 December is a popular time to light up the world.
 There are hundreds of festivities, from Bahrain’s Independence Day fireworks to the surreal Aurora Borealis colors of the Arctic sky.
 It’s a special time of the year in my Canadian homeland, where lights remind us of the shared values and dignity of all cultures.
 They are a unifying symbol and a fundamental element for celebrating the holidays.

-As an interior designer, I’m often hired to help families make their homes festive and inviting during the holiday season.
+As an interior design consultant, I’m often hired to help families make their homes festive and inviting during the holiday season.
 There are endless ways to highlight the many different customs and beliefs, but the key focus should always involve LIGHT.
 It’s an important symbol for welcoming family and friends.
 But knowing how to use it can be challenging.
 This is especially true in a world filled with plastic lights and commercial hoopla.

 So here are a few easy tips for creating a special holiday mood that is warm and personal: